SarthakJShetty/Fish/build-log.md

 - <strong>Date:</strong> 08/05/2018
  	- Joystick can be used to control the fish now.
 Attempting on a wired controller though.
- 	- Intereference.
+ 	- Interference.
 Need to upload a SLAVE communication.

 - <strong>Date:</strong> 09/06/2018
  	- DualShock3 replaced with XBox 360 Wireless knockoff controller.